-Case 3: You as a home owner grow health concerns about mold and how being exposed to mold can affect your health.
+Case 3: You as a homeowner grow health concerns about mold and how being exposed to mold can affect your health.

 According to the CDC, “molds are very common in buildings and homes and will grow anywhere indoors where there is moisture.”
 Some common health concerns may include fever-like allergic symptoms.
-Individuals with chronic respiratory disease may be at an increased risk for infection from mold.
+Individuals with chronic respiratory disease may be at an increased risk of infection from mold.

 A less known fact is that mold is everywhere and not all mold can be harmful.
 Mold spores can be found everywhere outdoors and very commonly find their way indoors.
-The problem only arises when the mold finds a food source like leaky water pipe to grow upon.
+The problem only arises when the mold finds a food source like a leaky water pipe to grow upon.

-Case 4: You as a home owner discover mold during an inspection at the time of selling or buying the house or during a real estate deal.
+Case 4: You as a homeowner discover mold during an inspection at the time of selling or buying the house or during a real estate deal.

-As scary as the problem may seem for a real estate transaction, when parties are properly informed about mold, this may not be a deal breaker.
+As scary as the problem may seem for a real estate transaction when parties are properly informed about mold, this may not be a deal-breaker.

 With any real estate transaction, full disclosure is the main priority.
 If you are selling the house and mold is discovered during a home inspection, there will be contingencies set for mold removal by the buyer.
 If you are buying a house and mold is discovered during a home inspection, then be sure to set up contingencies for removal before proceeding any further.